2025 US Bowling Score Calculator | Perfect Your Game

 For League Bowlers

-Improving Your Bowling Score
+Maximizing Your Bowling Score

 Frequently Asked Questions

-What's considered a good bowling score?
+What's considered a good bowling average in US leagues?

-What's the hardest spare to pick up?
+What's the hardest spare to pick up in bowling?

 The 7-10 split (far left and right pins remaining) is notoriously difficult, with less than 1% conversion rate even among pros.
+The 4-6-7-10 and 4-6-7-9-10 splits are also extremely challenging.